 The board has a policy limiting the number of public company directorships that full-time directors should hold.
-Directors who are employed full-time should generally hold only one other public company directorship and directors who are not employed full-time should generally hold no more than three other public company directorships.
-Directors are also required to notify the Chair of the Board, The Chair of the Governance, Nomination & Investment Committee, the President & Chief Executive Officer and the Chief Legal Officer prior to accepting a directorship on an additional public, private or not-for-profit board to provide an opportunity for them to verify that a director continues to have the time and commitment to fulfil his or her obligations to the board and to be satisfied that the director is in compliance with the above policy and no real or apparent conflict of interest would result.
+Directors who are employed full-time should hold only one other public company directorship and directors who are not employed full-time should hold no more than three other public company directorships.
+Directors are also required to notify the Chairman of the Board, the Chairman of the Governance, Nomination & Investment Committee, the President & Chief Executive Officer and the Chief Legal Officer prior to accepting a directorship on an additional public, private or not-for-profit board to provide an opportunity for them to verify that a director continues to have the time and commitment to fulfil his or her obligations to the board and to be satisfied that the director is in compliance with the above policy and no real or apparent conflict of interest would result.

-The board has also adopted a policy limiting the number of board interlocks among our directors.
+The board has adopted a policy limiting the number of board interlocks among our directors.
 This policy is intended to promote independence and avoid potential conflicts of interest.
 No more than two directors may serve together on the board of another public company, and directors may not serve together on the boards of more than two other public companies (each, an interlock).
-There are currently no board interlocks among our directors.
+The current interlocks are shown in the table below.